The Occupational Safety and Health Review Commission

 Consultation Planning Process

-Over the next several years we plan to conduct evaluations which will provide information which we can use to improve our Agency's operations, processes, and procedures.
-The program evaluations required under GPRA to be conducted for specific programs designed to achieve the goals and objectives of this strategic plan will be included in each of our annual performance plans.
-However, our program and process evaluation approaches include the following components:
+Over the next several years the agency plans to conduct evaluations and continue ongoing evaluations that will provide information the agency can use to improve its operations, processes, and procedures.
+The program evaluations required under GPRA will be included in each of our annual performance budgets.
+The agency’s evaluation schedule is noted below: